-Approximately 30 picnic tables are in the picnic area to the west of the main beach, available from May to October.
+Approximately 40 picnic tables are in the picnic area to the west of the main beach, available from May to October.
 Several are left year-round.
 The picnic tables are used on a first-come basis, but group reservations are available.
-For reservations on other parts of the island, call the City of Ottawa information line at 311.

 The City of Ottawa public beach provides a great place to swim in the Ottawa River.
 During the summer City of Ottawa lifeguards are present from noon to 7 pm.
 All inquiries regarding the beach should be directed to the City of Ottawa (Call 311 or (613) 580-2400).
 For water quality information, call 613-580-2424 ext.13219.
 The information is updated at noon daily, based on the previous day’s water samples.